jyrkaaa/TaskPlanner/README.md

 BE: Java | OpenJDK 21.0.2 | Spring Boot	4.0.6
 Application is run from one container currently with Docker.
 Reverse proxy to be added, nginx probably.

+### CI-CD
+PR-s to master run BE Unit tests
+No furter actions in pipeline as project isn't currently hosted anywhere.